Outdoor Maternity Photoshoot of Gian & Yoki

 A Modern & Minimalist Photo Spot

 The building has white color all around its wall.
-It makes whatever subject stand in front of it, they would be popping out.
-I’d like to call it a super awesome backdrop, especially for the outdoor maternity photo session.
+It makes whatever subject stand in front of it.
+They would be popping out.
+I want to call it a super awesome backdrop, especially for the outdoor maternity photo session.

 Moreover, the weather has an important role as well.
 The sky was clear and so blue that day.
 It creates a magnificent color harmony between the environment.